Wesley Oler

 Wesley Marion Oler, Jr. (December 15, 1891 – April 5, 1980) was an American baseball player and track and field athlete who competed in the 1912 Summer Olympics.

 Biography

-He was born in Baltimore, Maryland and died in Alexandria, Virginia.
-In 1912 he finished 13th in the high jump competition.
+Oler was born in Baltimore, Maryland and died in Alexandria, Virginia.
+In 1912, he finished 13th in the high jump competition.

-While a student athlete at Yale University, he was initiated into the 1916 class of the Skull and Bones Society.

 He also competed in the exhibition baseball tournament in Stockholm.
-It was the first appearance of baseball at the Olympics and Oler was one of four Americans who played for the Swedish team.
+It was the first appearance of baseball at the Olympics, and Oler was one of four Americans who played for the Swedish team.

+Oler won the British AAA Championships title in the high jump event at the 1914 AAA Championships.

+While a student-athlete at Yale University, he was initiated into the 1916 class of the Skull and Bones Society.

 After working at a brokerage, he joined General Motors in 1939 and retired as Director of Public Relations in 1956.